Maria-Bano/Maria-Bano/README.md

 ## Professional Experience

-🏢 **BreakThirty**
-**AI Automation Engineer**
+### AI Automation Engineer @ BreakThirty
-Architecting and deploying AI automation systems, voice workflows, and business integrations that streamline operations and customer engagement.
+Architecting and shipping AI-driven automation systems, voice workflows, and business integrations that optimize operations and customer engagement at scale.

-🏢 **Huzzle**
-**AI Product Engineer**
+### AI Product Engineer @ Huzzle
-Building production-grade AI products and SaaS platforms with a focus on scalable architecture and reliable AI systems.
+Building production-grade AI products and SaaS platforms, with a focus on system design, workflow reliability, and scalable AI infrastructure.

 ---

 ## Experience Snapshot